 The building dates back to the beginning of the 19th century, it measures roughly 50m2.

-There are 2 plots that can be included in the sale, referred to as plot 1 to the left of the ruin 150m2, and plot 2 at the rear of the building 270m2, that the owners will sell to increase the m2 of the property, in order to give a garden and extend the property, these properties are within the building zone.
+There are actually 2 plots of land, that can be included in the sale, referred to as plot 1 to the left of the ruin 150m2, and plot 2 at the rear of the building 270m2, that the owners will sell to increase the m2 of the property, in order to give a garden and extend the property, these properties are within the building zone.

 This area of Lefkimmi is full of grandiose old houses that were built when the British and Venetian Empires ruled the Island.